Families of Israeli captives arrive in Jerusalem, rally at PM’s office

 ‘A lot of discontent’: Netanyahu alone as Israel turns on wartime PM

-Dozens killed as Israeli forces attack al-Fakhoora School in northern Gaza
+Many killed in Israeli attacks on two schools in northern Gaza

 What we know about evacuation of Gaza’s al-Shifa hospital

-The marchers walked for hours along the highway connecting the two cities, holding posters of the captives with the slogan “Bring them home now.”
+The marchers walked for hours along the highway connecting the two cities, holding posters of the captives with the slogan, “Bring them home now.”

-They want to put pressure on the government “to do everything they can to bring the hostages back,” said Noam Alon, 25, clutching a photograph of his abducted girlfriend, Inbar.
+They want to put pressure on the government “to do everything they can to bring the hostages back”, said Noam Alon, 25, clutching a photograph of his abducted girlfriend, Inbar.

 “We are expecting them to meet with us, we are expecting them to tell us how they are going to do it,” he told the Reuters news agency.
 “We cannot wait any longer, so we are demand [ing] them to do that now, to pay any price to bring the hostages back.”

+As for the captives, he said “there are many rumours and inaccurate statements”.

+“I want to clarify that no deals have been made until now, but I promise you once we have something, I will tell you.”

 The captives were taken during the October 7 attack by the Palestinian group on southern Israel, which also left 1,200 people dead, mostly civilians.
-Since then, Israel launched a massive aerial and ground offensive on the Gaza Strip, which is under Hamas’s control, killing more than 12,000 people, also mostly civilians.
+Since then, Israel launched a huge aerial and ground offensive on the Gaza Strip, which is under Hamas’s control, killing more than 12,000 people, also mostly civilians.

 A spokesperson for the Qassam Brigades, Hamas’s military wing, said on Saturday that it has lost contact with some of the groups responsible for the safety of the captives in the Gaza Strip.